mubanjs/muban/STATUS.md

 - move the `createRef` out of the `refDefinition`, since it's implementation is too complex to ask users to provide it themselves.
 Just need to figure out how to type these, probably using the same look up map as used during runtime based on the `type` field.
-- Fix ref type if passed as string shorthand
-- Add support for optional refs
-- Add support for optional ref typing
 - Add unit tests
 - Make sure to don't init global components that are also specified as ref, otherwise you'll get duplicate instances